Power Converter

 Finally, the tool does not judge whether two systems are equally useful just because their power ratings match.
 A 5 kW electric motor and a 5 kW heater have the same power on paper, yet they do very different jobs.
 Power is a rate, not a complete description of performance, efficiency, control quality, or operating cost.
 Use the converter as a reliable first step: get the units into a common language, then bring in the other variables that matter for your actual decision.

-Power conversion becomes easy once you treat watts as the hub and the other units as spokes.
+Power conversion becomes straightforward once you treat watts as the hub and the other units as spokes.
 That is the logic this page follows.
-Whether you are comparing an engine, checking a heater, reading a motor catalog, or just satisfying curiosity, the calculator gives you a fast translation and the explanation around it gives you the context to understand what the numbers mean.
-Try a few familiar devices, compare the outputs, and you will quickly build a stronger sense of scale across watts, kilowatts, horsepower, BTU per hour, megawatts, and foot-pounds per second.
+Whether you are comparing an engine, checking a heater, reading a motor catalog, or simply trying to understand a listing written in unfamiliar units, the calculator gives you a fast translation and the explanation around it gives you the context to interpret the numbers.
+Try a few familiar devices, compare the outputs, and you will quickly build a better sense of scale across watts, kilowatts, megawatts, horsepower, BTU per hour, and foot-pounds per second.

 Enter a numeric power value, pick the unit you already have, and the converter will display equivalent values in all supported units.